 Looking for inspiration, relaxation, or a fun way to meet people in your local area?

-Whether you're looking for something to do this weekend, or planning your next big event, try Calligraphy, Music, Sewing and textiles or Floristry with some of the Chatswood area's most talented teachers, like Renclub, Ian Porter, Payal Bhargava and Aya Shibata.
+Whether you're looking for something to do this weekend, or planning your next big event, try Calligraphy, Sewing and textiles, Dance or Floristry with some of the Chatswood area's most talented teachers, like Renclub, Payal Bhargava, Emmett Ng and Aya Shibata.

 Let's celebrate our local gems!